grimoiredotxyz/smartContracts/README.md

 **deleteRequest**: deletes a request, with the request ID.
 **updateRevisionState**: Updates the state of the revision state to be either accepted or rejected, if it is accepted, the revisions content_uri will be added to transcripts revision_metadata_uris, it is called by using the revisions ID, the transcripts ID and revisions new state.
 **getRevisions**: This function returns the revision associated with the provided ID.
+**getRevisionsByTranscriptionId**: Gets all the proposals made for a specific transcription request.
+It takes in a bytes32 type parameter called request_id.
+If the request exists, the function retrieves all the transcription IDs associated with the request and returns an array of Transcription objects.
+Each Transcription object represents a proposal made for the transcription request.
+**getRevisionsByTranscriptionId**: Gets all the revisions, with a specific state made for a specific transcription proposal.
+It takes in two parameters - transcriptions ID, and  state, which is the state of the revisions to be retrieved.
+If the proposal exists, the function retrieves all the revision IDs associated with the proposal and the state specified and returns an array of Revision objects.

 ## License
 This project is licensed under the GNU General Public License v3.0